 This would make you eligible to make the maximum annual contribution3 to a Roth IRA as your income would fall below the $129,000 income limit.

 But what if you make over $129,000 even after deductions?

 This is where the backdoor Roth comes in.

-The backdoor Roth IRA is a maneuver you can use to sidestep the income limits of a Roth IRA.
+The backdoor Roth IRA4 is a maneuver you can use to sidestep the income limits of a Roth IRA.

 Here’s how you do a backdoor Roth IRA:

 - Convert your IRA into a Roth IRA.